 - Adjust your diet.
 Many doctors recommend probiotics and dietary changes to help improve mood since there's a connection with the balance of bacteria in the microbiome and mood.
 (It's a huge focus of nutritional psychiatry.)
 Listen to your body after you eat: if you notice you feel sluggish or your mood changes, you may need to change your diet with the help of a dietitian, if possible.
 A Mediterranean diet—which features lots of fresh, whole foods like veggies, fruits, fish, lean meats, whole grains, nuts, seeds—has been shown to support the microbiome.

 - Learn diaphragmatic breathing techniques.
 Slow, deep breathing activates the parasympathetic nervous system, which reduces your cortisol levels and puts your gut into rest and digest mode.
 "It can be incredibly helpful to let the brain know that all is well in the body," says Conlon.

-- Practice gratitude on a daily basis.
-There are days (especially in the past few months) when it can feel like everything’s going wrong.
-That’s okay—you shouldn’t deny or suppress negative feelings.
+- Practice gratitude daily.
+There are days (especially in the past few months) when it can feel like everything's going wrong.
+That's okay—you shouldn't deny or suppress negative feelings.
 Instead, try to focus on even the smallest thing that gives you delight that you might have otherwise taken for granted.
-“It helps to impact your mindset.
-The research shows it does help with altering your mood in a positive way,” says Conlon.
+"It helps to impact your mindset.
+The research shows it does help with altering your mood in a positive way," says Conlon.

 - Consider talking to a trained mental health professional.
 If stress or anxiety is really getting to you, talking to a pro can help both your mental and your gut health.
 Therapy like cognitive behavioral therapy (CBT) teaches people to better manage their response to stress and to handle digestive symptoms.
 "CBT has been shown to be very effective in some [IBD] patients" to control symptoms like pain and changes in bowel movements, says Dr. Poppers.